ibm-cloud-docs/containers/cs_integrations_addons.md

    2. Save any resources created from these CRDs.

 4. Optional for Knative: If you modified any of the following resources, get the YAML file and save them to your local machine.
-If you modified any of these resources, but you want use the installed default instead, you can delete the resource.
+If you modified any of these resources, but you want to use the installed default instead, you can delete the resource.
 After a few minutes, the resource is re-created with the installed default values.
   <table summary="Knative resources table">
   <caption>Knative resources</caption>
   <thead><tr><th>Resource name</th><th>Resource type</th><th>Namespace</th></tr></thead>